NEW JERSEY SWIMMING

 DIRECTIONS | From I-287 in Pompton Lakes area, take Ringwood Road north about 4 miles then turn west (left) onto Westbrook Road at Rohde's Ringwood Inn (RRI).
 At the end of the reservoir, there will be a fork

-where you must bear left and continue on on Westbrook Road over a small bridge.
+where you must bear left and continue on Westbrook Road over a small bridge.

 The second left is Snake Den Road.
 Continue about 0.6 miles (drive slowly and